SciML/SciMLDocs/docs/src/highlevels/uncertainty_quantification.md

 some types of equations
 [as described in detail in the MonteCarloMeasurements.jl documentation](https://baggepinnen.github.io/MonteCarloMeasurements.jl/v1.0/comparison/).

-## MonteCarloMeasurements.jl: Automated Monte Carlo Error Propogation
+## MonteCarloMeasurements.jl: Automated Monte Carlo Error Propagation

 [MonteCarloMeasurements.jl](https://github.com/baggepinnen/MonteCarloMeasurements.jl)
 is a library for automating the uncertainty quantification of equation solution using